 Main Operating Location: Argyll And Bute

-Purposes: "the prevention or relief of poverty","the advancement of education","the advancement of religion"
+Purposes: "the prevention or relief of poverty", "the advancement of education", "the advancement of religion"

 Beneficiaries: "Other defined groups"

-Types of activity undertaken: "It carries out activities or services itself"
+Types Of Activity Undertaken: "It carries out activities or services itself"

-Year End Income Expenditure Annual Return Received Accounts Received Latest Accounts
+Year End Income Expenditure Annual Return Received Accounts Received Latest Annual Reports and Accounts

-31 Oct 2023 £1,000 £920 03 May 2024 Yes Not published by OSCR
+31 Oct 2023 £1,000 £920 03 May 2024 Yes

 If an annual return has been received on time (within nine months of the Year End Date), the 'Annual Return Received' box is green .
 If an annual return is late, the box is red .

-From 30 June 2025, OSCR will begin collecting charity trustee information through OSCR Online.
+From 30 June 2025, OSCR began collecting charity trustee information through OSCR Online.
 Providing this information is a legal requirement for all charities.
-The names of trustees will be published on the Scottish Charity Register from January 2026 to promote transparency and strengthen public trust in the sector.
+The names of trustees will be published on the Scottish Charity Register from early 2026 to promote transparency and strengthen public trust in the sector.

 © Office of the Scottish Charity Regulator 2006.
 Crown Database Right 2006.